cockroachdb/docs/v22.2/sso-sql.md

 ---
 title: Cluster Single Sign-on (SSO) for Self-hosted CockroachDB
-summary: Overview of Single Sign-on (SSO) for CockroachDB SQL Access, and review of workflows for authenticating human and bot users, and for configuring the feature.
+summary: Overview of Single Sign-on (SSO) for CockroachDB SQL Access, and review of workflows for authenticating human and application users, and for configuring the feature.
 toc: true
 docs_area: manage
 ---

-Cluster SSO allows users to access the SQL interface of a CockroachDB cluster using a JWT auth token issued by a customer-managed identity provider (IdP).
+Cluster SSO allows users to access the SQL interface of a CockroachDB cluster using a JWT access token issued by a customer-managed identity provider (IdP).

 This page discusses use cases for authenticating to {{ site.data.products.core }} clusters.
 You might instead be looking for [Cluster Single Sign-on (SSO) for {{ site.data.products.db }}](../cockroachcloud/cloud-sso-sql.html) or [Single Sign-on (SSO) for {{ site.data.products.db }} organizations](../cockroachcloud/cloud-org-sso.html).